Navy | The Royal Navy |

 On departure from Halifax the convoy was escorted by heavy cruiser HMS York (Capt.
 R.H.
 Portal, DSC, RN) and the destroyers HMCS Fraser (Cdr.
 W.B.
 Creery, RCN) and HMCS St. Laurent (Lt.Cdr.
 H.G. de Wolf, RCN).

-At 1000/19, HMS York parted company with the convoy after which she proceeded on patrol.
-The destroyers also parted company with the convoy on this day.
+At 1000Q/19, HMS York parted company with the convoy after which she proceeded on patrol.
+The destroyers also parted company with the convoy around this time to return to Halifax.

 In the early hours of 29 October the German submarine U-34 attacked the convoy and the merchant vessel Malabar was torpedoed and sunk.
 The survivors were picked up by HMS Grafton.

-On 30 October the merchant vessel Cairnmona which had split off from the convoy was torpedoed and sunk off the west coast of the U.K. by the German submarine U-13
+On 30 October the merchant vessel Cairnmona which had split off from the convoy was torpedoed and sunk off the east coast of the U.K. by the German submarine U-13.

 24 May 1940